Adp74/cloudformation-lambda-backed-custom-resource/README.md

 Following the "Infrastructure as code" principle, this project contains the corresponding template (yaml format) for deploying a cloudwacth event rule that executes the AWS lamdba function periodically.

-These are the resources created by CloudFormation:
+These are the resources created by CloudFormation (see architecture image in folder image):
 - AWS lambda Function
 - IAM roles
 - AWS CloudWatch Event